ktaylor63/southeast/site/content/private-john-allen/our-fish.md

 {{< figure class="photo-right" src="/images/pages/pvt-john-allen-lake-sturgeon.jpg" alt="A man in yellow rain gear and a personal floatation device holding a very large fish on a boat." caption="Fish biologist Daniel Schwarz holding lake sturgeon caught on the Tennessee River.
 Photo by USFWS." >}}

 In western Tennessee, the lake sturgeon populations have been reduced to less than 1% of their original numbers due to overfishing and habitat alteration.
-In 1998 the Tennessee Wildlife Resource Agency,  along with the U.S. Fish and Wildlife Service and other partner,s began a long-term restoration program to establish a self-sustaining population of lake sturgeon in Tennessee.
+In 1998 the Tennessee Wildlife Resource Agency,  along with the U.S. Fish and Wildlife Service (Service) and other partners, began a long-term restoration program to establish a self-sustaining population of lake sturgeon in Tennessee.
 The partnership became known as the Tennessee Lake Sturgeon Working Group.
 The Pvt.
 John Allen NFH plays an important role in rearing lake sturgeon that are hatched from Wisconsin and then distributed to multiple hatcheries until they reach stocking size.

 ## Alligator gar